Quick Answer

 Does data broker opt-out actually work?
 It works in a limited sense: most major brokers do process approved requests and suppress listings.
 The limitation is scope.
 A single opt-out does not remove you from every broker, and reappearance over time is common as brokers re-collect data from ongoing sources.

 How long does a data broker opt-out take?
 Processing times vary by broker and are not uniform.
 Timing can depend on verification requirements and queue volume.
-Check the broker's official page for current instructions and its stated processing window.
+Check the broker's official page for current instructions and the stated processing window.

 Why does my information reappear after I opt out?
 Brokers continuously collect data from public records, marketing lists, and other commercial sources.
-A suppression request removes your listing from a broker's current database.
+A suppression request removes your listing from a broker's current database state.
 It does not prevent new data about you from being collected and re-associated with a profile in the future.

 Do I need to opt out of every broker separately?
 Generally yes.
 There is no single central opt-out that propagates across all brokers simultaneously.
 Each broker maintains its own database and processes requests independently.
 Starting with the brokers where your information is most visible is a practical approach.